pei886/tp/docs/UserGuide.md

 Example:
 `project view project/Beach Cleanup`
 Views a project named "Beach Cleanup" and lists:
-* Description of project
+* Name and description of project
+* Latest project updates
 * Contacts of volunteers, team members, and organisations
-* Latest project updates

 ### Assigning a person to a project: `project assign`